Latest snapshot of the coronavirus impact - Shepparton News

 GLOBAL CORONAVIRUS NUMBERS

-Data current as of 0730 AEST May 29, taking in federal government and state/territory government updates and Johns Hopkins virus tracker.
+Data current as of 1730 AEST May 30, taking in federal government and state/territory government updates and Johns Hopkins virus tracker and Worldometer.